iamtrask/DEPRECATED/contributing/guidelines.md

         **Example** `feature/he--key-rotation-add` or `chore/webpack--update-to-2`

-- Master Branches on all repos stay protected, branch from there
+- `master` and `develop` on all repos stay protected, branch from there

 ### Step 3: Do work and commit